Reasons Why We Celebrate Father's Day

 But it was not until decades later that Father’s Day would be recognized as a national holiday.
 In 1966, President Lyndon B. Johnson signed a presidential proclamation designating the third Sunday in June as Father’s Day.
 In 1972, President Nixon finally established a permanent national observance of Father’s Day.

-One of the reasons it took so long for Father’s Day to become a national holiday because there was a lack of support among men.
-Many men felt the holiday did not celebrate their manliness through gift-giving and flowers.
-They also felt it was another way for stores to commercialize another holiday and to pressure families into spending more money by buying unnecessary gifts.
+One reason it took so long for Father’s Day to become a national holiday was because of a lack of support among men.
+Many men felt the holiday traditions of gift-giving and flowers did not celebrate their masculinity.
+Some also thought it was a way for stores to commercialize another holiday and to pressure families into spending more money by buying unnecessary gifts.

-In the 1920s and 1930s, there was a movement that attempted to eradicate Mother’s Day and Father’s Day.
-The movement’s supporters called for Parent’s Day where both parents are celebrated.
+In the 1920s and 1930s, a movement actually attempted to eradicate Mother’s Day and Father’s Day.
+The movement’s supporters called for replacing those holidays with Parent’s Day, in which both parents are celebrated.
 Despite the movement’s efforts, Mother’s Day stayed on the calendar, and Father’s Day would eventually be added to the national calendar.

 Why Should We Celebrate Father’s Day?